 Try to avoid some of the most common refined sources of simple carbs and look for alternatives to satisfy those sweet cravings:

 An easy way to avoid fruit concentrate is to look closely at nutrition labels.
-Always choose 100 percent fruit juice, or, even easier, make your own at home!
-Try our recipe for kiwi strawberry juice.
+Always choose 100 percent fruit juice or make your own at home.

 Breakfast cereals tend to be loaded with simple carbohydrates.
 If you just can’t kick the habit, check out our rundown of breakfast cereals, from the best to the worst for your health.

-Complex carbs pack in more nutrients than simple carbs, because they are higher in fiber and digest more slowly.
+Complex carbs pack in more nutrients than simple carbs.
+They’re higher in fiber and digest more slowly.
 This also makes them more filling, which means they’re a good option for weight control.
-They are also ideal for people with type 2 diabetes because they help manage post-meal blood sugar spikes.

 - whole grains